vgermandev/LKNgg/README.md

 * heap sort

 #### File:`AVLTree.lkn`
-The file has the implementation of the sorting algorithms such as:selfbalancing AVL tree
+The file has the implementation of the search algorithm: selfbalancing AVL tree.

 #### File:`classTest.lkn`
 The file has the implementation of the classes and instances with multiple inheritance and its ”diamond problem."